SilasNiewierra/lyrics-frontend/README.md

 # lyrics

 A simple analyzer for lyrics.
-See whuch words are used the most in your favorite songs.
+See which words are used the most in your favorite songs.

 ## Build Setup